 - You may experience early release as the result of a Certification Review Hearing or Habeas Corpus Hearing.

-- Your doctors request an additional involuntary hold–a 5260, 5300, or 5270.
+- Your doctors request an additional involuntary hold, such as a 5260, 5300, or 5270.

 - You are referred for a conservatorship.

 If you sign on for continued voluntary treatment, you can leave at any time upon notifying a member of the facility’s staff.
-The 5260 is a “re-certification” 14-day hold.
+The 5260 is a “recertification” 14-day hold.
 The 5300 is a 14-day hold for suicidal patients, and the 5270 is a 30-day hold for patients who are gravely disabled.

 If I Was Sentenced to a Facility Under an Insanity Defense, When Can I Leave?